arkup/libs_version_scan/README.md

 # libs_version_scan
-Scan dir, regexp found ELF binaries for version string
+Scan dir for ELF binaries and regexp for version string